rafewenger/cse2122/lecture/stl-sort-search.markdown

 {% endhighlight %}

 The address after the last element in array arr is (arr+LENGTH) = (arr+5).
+This address is used to represent the end of the array.
 (Note that array arr is a pointer so (arr+5) is addition in pointer arithmetic.)